 No. 5: Being concerned about colors

 We’ve all got that fishing buddy who brings a dozen different colors of the same worm.
 When I was younger, I was that guy.
 But, man, I’m being completely honest when I say this: Go fishing.
 I’m not going to catch bass if she won’t bite green pumpkin, watermelon red, or Junebug.

 I’m not a scientist, but I’ve experimented with a variety of colors on my wacky rigs and I can’t think of one that outperforms another as long as the conditions are right.
 My basic color scheme is straightforward:

 When fishing clear or lightly stained water under sunny skies, I use watermelon red.
 Sunfish have a little red on them, and the flake adds some extra flash when the sun shines.

-When fishing clear or lightly stained water under cloudy skies, I use green pumpkin.
+When fishing in clear or lightly stained water under cloudy skies, I use green pumpkins.
 I believe it creates a more visible silhouette, which allows the bass to get a better grip on it.